ethereum/solidity-blog/_posts/2023-03-09-solidity-developer-survey-2022-results.md

 #### Other EVM Networks

-More than half of all respondents use Solidity outside of Ethereum mainnet and testnets.
+More than half of all respondents use Solidity outside of [Ethereum Mainnet](https://ethereum.org/en/glossary/#mainnet) and [testnets](https://ethereum.org/en/glossary/#testnet).
 When asked which other networks they deploy their smart contracts on, the most popular chain was by far Polygon (formerly Matic Network).
 Other often mentioned blockchains include Binance Smart Chain, Arbitrum, Avalanche and Optimism.

 ![Deployment To Other Chains](/img/2023/02/solidity_other_chains.png)